 - Delayed development.
 Kids may not reach milestones at the expected time.

 - Behavioral problems.
 Babies may be fussy or jittery, and have trouble sleeping.
 Older children and teens may have:

-* poor social skills (difficulty getting along with friends and relating to others, etc.)
+- trouble getting along with friends and relating to others

-* learning difficulties, including poor memory, difficulty in school (especially math), and poor problem-solving skills
+- learning problems (especially in math), poor memory, and poor problem-solving skills

-* behavioral problems such as hyperactivity, poor attention and concentration, stubbornness, impulsiveness, and anxiety
+- behavior problems such as hyperactivity, poor attention and concentration, and impulsiveness

 Children with other FASDs have many of the same problems, but usually to a lesser degree.

-There is no cure for FAS or FASDs.
-But many things can be done to help a child reach his or her full potential, especially when the condition is diagnosed early on.
+There is no cure for fetal alcohol syndrome or other FASDs.
+But many things can help children reach their full potential, especially if the problem is found early.

 - classes that teach kids social skills

 - counseling with a mental health professional

 Parent training can help caregivers learn how to best care for a child with FAS and handle any problem behaviors.

 Alcohol use (beer, wine, or hard liquor) during pregnancy is the leading cause of preventable birth defects and intellectual disabilities in the United States.

 Fetal alcohol syndrome and other FASDs can be prevented by not drinking any alcohol during pregnancy.
 A woman shouldn’t drink if she’s trying to get pregnant or thinks she may be pregnant.
 If a pregnant woman does drink, the sooner she stops, the better it will be for her baby’s health.